MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Select-String.md

 }
 ```

-This simple function uses the **Select-String** cmdlet to search the Windows PowerShell Help files for a particular string.
+This simple function uses the **Select-String** cmdlet to search the PowerShell Help files for a particular string.
 In this example, the function searches the "en-US" subdirectory for English-United States language files.

 To use the function to find a string, such as "psdrive", type `search-help psdrive`.

-To use this function in any Windows PowerShell console, change the path to point to the Windows PowerShell Help files on your system, and then paste the function in your Windows PowerShell profile.
+To use this function in any PowerShell console, change the path to point to the PowerShell Help files on your system, and then paste the function in your PowerShell profile.

 ### Example 5: Search for a string in the Application log